 The discussion dedicated to supply chain security will feature speakers from global IT corporations, including Chris McCurdy, Vice President and General Manager IBM Security; Eva Chen, Chief Executive Officer Trend Micro; Dorit Dor, Vice President of Products, Check Point Software Technologies, and Eugene Kaspersky, Chief Executive Officer, Kaspersky Lab.
 The discussion will be moderated by Troels Oerting, Chairman, Bullwall Inc., Chairman of the Advisory Board, World Economic Forum Centre for Cybersecurity (2018–2020).

 The speakers will address supply chain protection, including end-user security.
-According to BI.ZONE, the number of supply chain attacks has recently surged, jeopardising global companies and hence their customers.
+According to BI.ZONE, the number of supply chain attacks has recently surged, jeopardizing global companies and hence their customers.
 Thus, the retail sector saw a 56% increase in such attacks in the fourth quarter of 2020 alone.
-Such trends can lead to shortages and soaring prices, not to mention reputational and financial risks to organisations.
+Such trends can lead to shortages and soaring prices, not to mention reputational and financial risks to organizations.

 I am happy to — once again — participate in the annual Cyber Polygon hosted by BI.ZONE.
-This year the topic of the discussion I am moderating amongst world class experts and friends will focus on ’supply chain security management’.
-The rapid digital transformation, also fuelled by more global Work from Everywhere, has made the old fashioned perimeter disappear.
-We are all interconnected in one way or another and ‘my vulnerability is your vulnerability and your vulnerability is mine’.
-This reality combined with fast increase in IoT devices and the reality that ‘all is connected, all is sensing, all is stored and all is used’ changes the rules of the security game fundamentally.
+This year the topic of the discussion I am moderating amongst world class experts and friends will focus on "supply chain security management".
+The rapid digital transformation, also fueled by more global Work from Everywhere, has made the old-fashioned perimeter disappear.
+We are all interconnected in one way or another, and "my vulnerability is your vulnerability and your vulnerability is mine".
+This reality combined with fast increase in IoT devices and the reality that "all is connected, all is sensing, all is stored and all is used" changes the rules of the security game fundamentally.
 I am looking forward to an engaging discussion on this important topic and to learn from the best